parrt/msan501-old/labs/aws.md

 This will bring up a screen describing the details about the instance we are launching. ignore all of it for now and just click "Launch" at the bottom right.

 This will bring a dialog box up to select a key pair.
 A key pair is what allows you to securely access the server and prevent unauthorized access.
-The first time, you will need to create a new key pair.
+The **first time*, you will need to create a new key pair.
 Name it as your user ID then click on "Download key pair."
 It will download a *userid*.pem file, which are your security credentials for getting into the machine.
 Save that file in a safe spot.
 If you lose it you will not be able to get into the machine that you create.
+From now on, you can reuse this existing key.

 <img src=figures/keypair.png width=600>